 Richland County continues to implement its sediment and erosion control standards.
-The County is currently developing a Land Development Manual that will fully incorporate the changes required in the MS4 permit and the Construction General Permit.
+The County has developed and implemented a Land Development Manual that will fully incorporate the changes required in the MS4 permit and the Construction General Permit.

-Plan Review and Approval - Sediment & Erosion Control Plan Reviews are performed by the Community Development and Planning Department in the Planning and Community Development Department.
+Plan Review and Approval - Sediment & Erosion Control Plan Reviews are performed by the Community Development and Planning Department.
 The Community Development and Planning Department also conducts plan reviews for the Town of Arcadia Lakes and the City of Forest Acres.
 Richland County utilizes a plan review checklist to review submitted information prior to approval and issuance of a land disturbance permit.
 The checklist includes items to ensure that sediment and erosion control measures during the land disturbance and stormwater management practices are completed and adequate.